 Salt – this is to taste

-Step 1 – Over high heat olive oil in pot and add finely sliced onion, fry until dark brown, set onion aside
+Step 1 – Over high heat, heat olive oil in a bottom-heavy pot and add finely sliced onion, fry until dark brown, set onion aside

-Step 2 – In the same pot, using same oil (with another 1 teaspoon olive oil fry finely diced onion until lightly golden
+Step 2 – In the same pot, using the same oil (with another optional 1 teaspoon olive oil fry the finely diced onion until lightly golden

-Step 3 – Add lentils, salt and submerge in water (covering lentils at least 1cm above), cook on med-high heat until lentils are par boiled
+Step 3 – Add lentils, and salt and submerge in water (covering lentils at least 1cm (⅓") above), cook on med-high heat until lentils are parboiled

-Step 4 – Add rice and bring to the boil, reduce heat to low and allow to cook, stirring no more three times.
+Step 4 – Add rice and bring to a boil, reduce heat to low and allow to cook, stirring no more than three times.

-Step 5 – Serve topped with caramelised onion
+Step 5 – Serve mujadara topped with caramelized onion

 To identify par boiled lentils, simply pick out a couple of lentils using your thumb and index finger, squeeze between the two and if the lentil has a soft outer and hard inner, then it is par boiled